 At Little House of Science, we nurture this curiosity and re-enforce STEM-related subjects in an exciting, unique, practical and fun way so that children can connect with science from a very early age.
 Girls are particularly encouraged to start early because it can be more challenging to capture interest to pursue science in the later stages of their development.

 We communicate to the children how important a role the various aspects of STEM play in our life quality and what it can do for us all.
 This helps them connect to the wonderful world of science, no matter what their interests are.

 Our diverse syllabus includes age-adjusted topics from Life, Earth, and Physical Life Science, as well as Engineering, Ecology, Artificial Intelligence, Biomimicry, etc. Our project-based creative science workshops involve practical hands-on experiments and also include take-home items and parental notes.
 The content is updated every term and for all our holiday camps.
 We combine education with a fun and practical approach in order to foster your child's innate curiosity.

 Our school science clubs, science weeks, assemblies and workshops cater for multiple age groups – from early ages (3+) to primary school level scientists (KS1 and KS2) with an excellent selection of creative science experiments designed specifically for each age group:

-Our weekly in-school and after-school science clubs (classroom-based and/or Zoom) run from Monday to Sunday are for children aged 3-7, Little Science, and 8-12 years of age, Big Science Academy.
+Our weekly in-school and after-school science clubs (classroom-based and/or Zoom) run from Monday to Sunday are for children aged 3-7, Little Science, and 8-12 years of age, Young Science Academy.